 Bird Observations at Levera

-The following is a list of bird observations at Mt.
-Hartman National Park that have been reported in the past 30 days to the eBird program.
+The following is a list of bird observations at Levera that have been reported in the past 30 days to the eBird program.
 If no observations appear in the box, it is because nothing has been submitted recently.
 Remember, eBird is powered by you, the birdwatcher!

-Click here to access all the observations that have been submitted for this site in the past.
+Click here to access all observations submitted for the observation tower at Levera.

 Click here to access all observations submitted for the pond at Levera Beach.